-The selection of the optimum UAV to perform specific tasks is not trivial, [97] have suggested a model that identifies UAV criteria and their weight using an analytic hierarchy process, then ranks each UAV using the technique for order preference by similarity to the ideal solution.
+The selection of the optimal UAV to perform specific tasks is not trivial, [100] have suggested a model that identifies UAV criteria and their weight using an analytical hierarchy process, then ranks each UAV using the technique for order preference by similarity to the ideal solution.

-In this research, I have identified six main criteria that could enhance the cyber-physical security of perimeter UAVs to be ranked based on their security level, the weight of each criterion will depend on the specifics of each task and its intersection with the other important consideration of performance level, cost level and the overall efficiency of the system.
-"The process of alternative evaluation is very complex and not well understood, and the information managed is incomplete, imprecise, and vague...
-A hybrid fuzzy-weighted average HFWA approach was proposed to offer an opportunity to carry out fuzzy analysis which takes full advantage of the information available to the decision maker" [98].
+In this research, I have identified six main criteria that could enhance the cyber-physical security of perimeter UAVs which are ranked according to their level of security.
+The weight of each criterion will depend on the specifics of each task and its intersection with the other important considerations of performance level, cost level and overall system efficiency.
+"The process of evaluating alternatives is very complex and not well understood, and the information managed is incomplete, imprecise, and vague...
+A Hybrid Fuzzy-Weighted Average (HFWA) approach was proposed to offer an opportunity to carry out fuzzy analysis which takes full advantage of the information available to the decision maker" [101].

-Considering the specific application of perimeter surveillance, the main criteria would differ from general cyber security, allowing for optimization of the selection process for how to design each piece of hardware onboard within an acceptable trade-off with its functionality, while at the same time to using its functionality to support in detecting, identifying, classifying, managing and preventing cyber-physical security attacks.
+Considering the specific application of perimeter surveillance, the main criteria would differ from those of general cyber security, allowing to optimise the selection process of how to design each piece of hardware onboard within an acceptable trade-off with its functionality, while at the same time using its functionality to support the detection, identification, classification, management and prevention of cyber-physical security attacks [R1].